AlexanderBartholomaeus/smORFer/README.md

 smORFer is a modular algorithm and can be used according to your available data.
 For further details see the detailed module sections [module A](#module-a), [module B](#module-b), [module C](#module-c).

-smORFer is developed for prokaryotes however it will work also for eukaryotes.
+smORFer is developed and tested for prokaryotes however it will work also for eukaryotes.
 The main restriction for eukaryotes it the ORF detection procedure of modul A developed by [Baek et al.](https://academic.oup.com/g3journal/article/7/3/983/6027630) (FileS1).
 This procedure searches for ORFs in continues stretches of sequences and it does not include exon-intron structures.

 Thoughout the different step different file formats are used: **BED** format in the 6-column version (**BED6**) for ORF/gene locations, **BAM** format to store sequencing reads and some **CSV** files.
 For further information on **BED** and **BAM** format see the section [file formats](#file-formats)

-## Code and example data
+## Example data and replicates

 We provide our code together with an truncated ***E.coli*** genome input (~100000 first bases) and outputs as examples.
 The scripts are written in bash, Perl and R. To execute the examples call the bash script in each subfolder.
 Or run the modules in a one-step procedure.
 Please note, that for module B, the one-step procedure excludes the calibration (i.e. the codon exact positioning) of  Ribo-Seq reads because manual input is required.

+The algortihm does not use replicate sequencing data directly.
+A ususal approach is first to check that the replicates show that same behavior for high expressed genes regarding the read counts.
+Second, the replicates can be merged into one file to increase the detection limit for low expressed genes.

+## Code and example data

 In the following we will give a detailed explanation of the different steps to run and execute the modules including code example of each step.
 In addtion, we will explain how to execute a full module in one-step execution using standard parameters.